daveprowse/prom-course/README.md

 ## Dave's Lab and Suggestions

 For the video course I will be using two Ubuntu servers, a Debian client running minikube, and a MicroK8s cluster with a controller and two workers.
+Here's what you will need:

-- For the Prometheus Fundamentals Video Course: You only need the two Ubuntu servers running.
+- For the Prometheus Fundamentals Video Course: Only two Ubuntu servers.
-- For the Prometheus PCA Video Course: I recommend some kind of K8s cluster (for example MicroK8s) in addition to the two Ubuntu servers.
+- For the Prometheus PCA Video Course: Two Ubuntu servers and some kind of K8s cluster (MicroK8s is recommended).

 ---